-- evaluated the design effectiveness of management controls over journals; - analysed the journals listing and determined the criteria for selecting high risk unusual journals; - tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; - gained an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence; - evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions; and - Review and testing of consolidation adjustments and intra-group elimination entries.
+- evaluated the design effectiveness of management controls over journals; - analysed the journals listing and determined the criteria for selecting high risk unusual journals; - tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; - gained an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence; - evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions; and - reviewed and tested consolidation adjustments and intra-group elimination entries.

-Our work in this area is still ongoing.
 Our audit work to date has not identified any issues in respect of management override of controls.